-Judicial cooperation in criminal matters was one of the actions set out in the first EU-Lebanon Action Plan7, which supported the implementation of the Euro-Mediterranean Agreement establishing an association between the European Community and its Member States and the Republic of Lebanon, which entered into force on 1 April 2006.
+Judicial cooperation in criminal matters is one of the actions set out in the first EU-Lebanon Action Plan7, which supports the implementation of the Euro-Mediterranean Agreement establishing an association between the European Community and its Member States, of the one part, and the Republic of Lebanon, of the other part, which entered into force on 1 April 2006.
 Particular attention was paid to judicial cooperation in the context of combating terrorism and organised crime.
 The development of judicial cooperation in criminal matters between Lebanon's and EU member states' courts was one of the planned actions.